Oleg52/ModToolDocs/docs/props/advanced-restore.md

 But if you restore props and checkpoints separately, their position will not match.
 To fix it, there's an All in one restore option.

-All in one option accepts zip file that may contains props, dynamic props and checkpoint.
+All in one option accepts zip file that may contains props, dynamic props, checkpoints, fixtures and units.
 Files can have different names, only file extension is important.

 ![Img4](../../assets/images/props/img07.png)